 With the right variety and when pruned correctly, the Japanese Maple can also make for one of the best shrubs for containers.

 Do trees grow well in pots?

-Yes, trees can grow well in pots, you just have to pick the right type.
+Yes, trees can grow well in pots; you just have to pick the right type.
 If you stick with slow-growing and dwarf varieties, they will be best suited to life in a container and won't grow too large.
-You want to avoid trees that are fast-growing as it'll be a lot of work to maintain and you'll have to repot often.
+You want to avoid trees that are fast-growing as it'll be a lot of work to maintain.

 How do you care for trees in pots?